muratk5n/thirdwave/en/index.md

-reported in secret, at the instigation of government officials at various levels in Poland, Hungary, Lithuania, Estonia, the Czech Republic, and Latvia.. all allies of Ukraine and declared enemies of Vladimir Putin.. [some have] been quietly urging Zelensky to find a way to end the war — even by resigning himself, if necessary — and to allow the process of rebuilding his nation to get under way.
+reported in secret, at the instigation of government officials at various levels in Poland, Hungary, Lithuania, Estonia, the Czech Republic, and Latvia.. all allies of Ukraine and declared enemies of Vladimir Putin.. [they have] been quietly urging Zelensky to find a way to end the war — even by resigning himself, if necessary — and to allow the process of rebuilding his nation to get under way.
 Zelensky is not budging, according to intercepts and other data known inside